-Returning Rear Seatbacks to the Upright Position: A rear seatback not fully returned and locked in the upright position is dangerous.
+A rear seatback not fully returned and locked in the upright position is dangerous.
 Sudden stops or maneuvering could cause a seatback to flip forward suddenly resulting in injury.
 If the red indicator is visible on the back of the rear seatback knob, the seatback is not locked in the upright position.
-When returning the seatback to the upright position, make sure there is no red indication.

-▼ Head Restraint (5-Door/Sport Wagon)
+▼Head Restraint (5-Door/Sport Wagon)